Daily Weather Forecast For Chadron - News Break

 Friday, May 28

-Sunny in the day; while slight chance showers and thunderstorms then partly cloudy during night
+Mostly sunny then slight chance rain showers in the day; while chance showers and thunderstorms during night

 - Light wind